 When will I hear from Juilliard?

 Columbia notifies all candidates by mid-December for Early Decision or April 1 for Regular Decision.
-Juilliard notifies all Exchange candidates regarding admission specifically to the Exchange by April 1.
+Juilliard notifies all Program candidates regarding admission specifically to the Program by April 1.
 Candidates may hear sooner from Juilliard regarding pre-screening results and live audition dates.

 Should I apply after three years or after four?